Ollie-Pearce/rustmc/README.md

 Traces of test executions can be found in `test_traces`, by default we do not print the execution graph as this slows down verification significantly however a full trace of each execution can be printed by adding a `--print-exec-graphs` to the script used to verify a crate.
 Results are output to the `test_results` directory.

-For a quick litmus test we recommend running
+For a quick litmus test we recommend running the archery or thread_local crates with the above `verify_crate` script

 ### Edge cases